Department website: http://nursing.hsc.wvu.edu

 NSG 783.
 Dissertation Seminar.
 2 Hours.

 PR: NSG 785.
-This seminar provides an opportunity for continued knowledge synthesis related to the selected topic of research.
+This seminar provides an opportunity for discussion of the dissertation process.
 Students will participate in proposal presentation and critique.

 NSG 785.
 Qualifying Examination.
 1 Hour.

-PR: Students must complete all courses except one cognate and NSG 781 and submit a first-authored manuscript relevant to the student's focused area of research to a peer-reviewed journal for publication prior to taking NSG 785.
+PR: Students must complete all courses except one cognate and NSG 781 prior to taking NSG 785.
 The Qualifying Exam (QE) allows students to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress to dissertation.
 It is comprised of written and oral components.
 All elements of the QE must be successfully completed no later than the first semester of the fifth year.

 NSG 791.
 Advanced Topics.
 1-6 Hours.